San Diego Wrongful Birth Lawyers

 Turn to Our San Diego Injury Lawyers: (619) 215-1488

 At The McClellan Law Firm, we have helped parents with these cases before, assisting parents whose child was born with Canavan disease, cystic fibrosis, and even helping parents whose child was born with no arms.
 We have experience in navigating through this complex area of the law, and we are ready to guide your family through it.
-If you are looking for a battle-tested law firm who you can trust to look out for your best interests, do not hesitate to contact us today.
+If you are looking for a battle-tested law firm that you can trust to look out for your best interests, do not hesitate to contact us today.

 We offer completely free and confidential case evaluations.